wechaty/matrix-appservice/README.md

 ### v0.2 July 2019

-1. Talk to the bot user `@wechaty@your.domain` and you can get QR Code from Wechaty
+1. Enable your matrix account to start using `matrix-appservice-wechaty` by talk to the bot `@wechaty:your.domain`
-1. Scan QR Code will login Wechat
+1. After you talk to `@wechaty`, it will send you Wechat Login QR Code.
+Scan it to login Wechat
 1. All Wechat messages will be bridged to the Matrix system, in the room that you talk to the bot at the very first time.

 ### v0.0.1 May 2019